Skip to content

 So, how to do this?
 Easy-peasy.
 School-level stenciling, but still so fun.

-Just place your stencil where you want it, maybe secure it with some paper clips.
+Just place your stencil where you want it, and maybe secure it with some paper clips.
 Put acrylic paint in the middle of the stencil and start dabbing it with a sponge.

 I also did another one in yellow and it bled a little on the side.
 If this happens, don’t freak out.
 When you think about it, does it really matter?
 No.